Story of a calculating business manager

 It’s the opposite story we would expect to hear from Jesus, this parable about a calculating business manager who cheats his boss (16:1-15).
 Jesus, who said we should put others ahead of ourselves, actually seems to praise this business manager who puts himself ahead of his boss.
 Why do you think Jesus would do something like that?

 The lesson Jesus says he intends people to get from the parable of the calculating business manager is a tough one to translate.
 Bible translators take the words in different directions.
 Read it from a couple of translations, and then try to put the lesson in your own words.
 Here’s how it reads from the New Living Translation.
 “Here’s the lesson: Use your worldly resources to benefit others and make friends.
 Then, when your possessions are gone, they will welcome you to an eternal home” (16:9).

 Jesus seems to be encouraging his followers to use their heads and be smart about how they deal with other people.
 In what ways do you think Christians have done a good job of that?

 Jesus is sometimes poetic to the point that he can be a bit difficult to translate.
 What do you make of the following sentence: “If you can’t be trusted with something as unholy as this world’s riches, who’s going to trust you with heaven’s wealth?”
 (16:11)?

-Jesus seems to say that if we divorce someone for any reason other than a sex sin, and then we remarry, we are committing adultery (16:18).
+Jesus seems to say that if we divorce someone and then we remarry, we are committing adultery (16:18).
 How you react to that?
 Pick one of the following or had one of your own.

 - Sounds like something a single guy would say.